YarinLevi5/The-Big-Hotel/README.md

     "@types/node": for typescript,
     "dotenv"- to get the environement variables,
     "express": express server,
     "mongoose": model/schema.
-To connect MongoDB and do queries
+To connect MongoDB and do queries, "axios": to do request from server to server.

  DevDependencies: